-We anticipate that, from time to time, certain underwriters may act as brokers or dealers in connection with the execution of NeXt Capital's portfolio transactions after they have ceased to be underwriters and, subject to certain restrictions, may act as brokers while they are underwriters.
+We anticipate that, from time to time, certain underwriters may act as brokers or dealers in connection with the execution of NeXt Innovation's portfolio transactions after they have ceased to be underwriters and, subject to certain restrictions, may act as brokers while they are underwriters.

 The principal business address of Ladenburg Thalmann & Co.
-Inc. is 520 Madison, 9th Floor, New York, New York 10022.
+Inc. is 520 Madison Avenue, 9th Floor, New York, New York 10022.
+Northland Capital Markets is the trade name for certain capital markets activities and investment banking services of Northland Securities, Inc., a member of FINRA/SIPC.